Course open at Tier 1 01/12/23 Updated: 1st Dec 2023

 In less than two years the stature of the Club had grown to such an extent that, in July 1904, the first ever Welsh Professional Championship was held at Radyr on the day following a visit by the three greatest players in the world at that time - Harry Vardon, James Braid and J.H.
 Taylor.
 Vardon and Braid played a second exhibition match at the Club in 1908.

 In September 1907, H.J.
 Marjoram was appointed the Club's new professional, a position he held for 33 years until his death in 1940.
 His workshop was in the bungalow on the right hand side of the car park, and one of his main jobs was to make golf clubs for the members.
-The Marjoram Putter is one of the main men's competitions today and the trophy is a putter which Marjoram made himself.
+The Marjoram Putter is currently one of the men's honours board competitions and the trophy is a putter which Marjoram made himself.

 Many adjustments were made to the course during the first ten years, but it was the inspired appointment of arguably the greatest golf course architect, H.S.
 Colt, in 1912 which was of huge significance.
 Colt transformed the course into the wonderful playing challenge it remains to this day.